locka99/cpp-to-rust-book/features_of_rust/closures.md

 This lambda is passed to a std::sort function to sort an array of values by some criteria.

-A C++ lambda can (but doesn't have to) capture variables from the enclosing scope if it wishes and it can specify capture clauses in the [ ] section that define how capture is made.
-Captures can by value or reference, and can explicitly list the variables to capture, or specify to capture everything by reference or assignment.
+A C++ lambda can (but doesn't have to) capture variables from the enclosing scope if it wishes and it can specify capture clauses in the `[]` section that define how capture is made.
+Captures can be by value or reference, and can explicitly list the variables to capture, or specify to capture everything by reference or assignment.
 A lambda that captures variables effectively becomes a closure.

 ```c++
 auto v1 = 10.;